Southern University at New Orleans: Statistics

 Southern University at New Orleans Acceptance rate and admissions statistics

-Southern University at New Orleans has an acceptance rate of 94% and is among the 31% of the easiest universities to gain admission to in the United States.
+Southern University at New Orleans has an acceptance rate of 60% and is among the top 22% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women